 In the 1978-79 offseason Griffith knew he would have to trade Carew, his best player on a very mediocre Twins team.
 He didn’t care what the fans thought or what his manager thought, he just knew he had to get something in return for Carew before he lost him to free agency for essentially nothing more than an amateur draft pick.
-That’s why he worked the phones feverishly after the ’78 season to make a deal that would send Carew somewhere else.
+Griffith worked the phones feverishly after the 1978 season to make a deal that would send Carew somewhere else.

-That’s when Griffith started to have regular phone conversations with a man who was almost his exact opposite fiscally — George M. Steinbrenner III.
+That’s when Griffith started to have regular phone conversations with a man who was almost his exact opposite: George M. Steinbrenner III.
 Before long the framework of a deal was in place: the Twins would send seven-time batting champion Carew to The Bronx in exchange for a slew of players to stock the Twins slim cupboard.
-It would be a bonanza for Carew too, who moved to the Washington Heights area of New York when he was a teenager and grew up in Manhattan.
+It would be a bonanza for Carew too, who had moved to the Washington Heights area of New York when he was a teenager and grew up in Manhattan.
 Carew would join the two-time defending World Series champions and finally get a chance to make a run at the World Series.
-Steinbrenner was drooling at the thought of having the two-time defending batting champ near the top of his lineup and he was willing to package several players to get his man.
+Steinbrenner was drooling at the thought of having the two-time defending batting champ near the top of his lineup.

-The Yankees were going to send first baseman Chris Chambliss (he of pennant-winning homer fame), journeyman outfielder Juan Beniquez, and two youngsters: second baseman Damaso Garcia and lefthanded pitcher Dave Righetti.
-It was a four-for-one deal and the Twins would be getting a big bat to put in the middle of their lineup in Chambliss along with a serviceable outfielder in the 28-year old Beniquez.
-The keys to the deal though, in the eyes of Griffith, were prospects Garcia and Righetti.
-Some scout were comparing Righetti’s fastball to that of Yankee lefty Ron Guidry, and Garcia was a top middle infield prospect with a great glove and excellent speed.
-With those four players in tow, Griffith thought he’d improve his team’s depth and allow them to eventually challenge for the AL West division title.
+The Yankees planned to trade the Twins first baseman Chris Chambliss (he of pennant-winning homer fame), journeyman outfielder Juan Beniquez, and two youngsters: second baseman Damaso Garcia and lefthanded pitcher Dave Righetti.
+It was a four-for-one deal, and the Twins would be getting a big bat to put in the middle of their lineup in Chambliss, along with a serviceable outfielder in the 28-year old Beniquez.

 Steinbrenner’s general manager was Cedric Tallis, a baseball lifer who worked his way diligently through the minor leagues before finding himself sitting a few offices away from The Boss at Yankee Stadium.
 But being Yankee GM under George was a very unsafe position in those days.
-Just a few months earlier Steinbrenner had shocked Yankee fans when he announced Billy Martin (whom he’d fired) would be back as manager and his current skipper Bob Lemon would be GM.
+Just a few months earlier, Steinbrenner had shocked Yankee fans when he announced Billy Martin (whom he’d fired) would be back as manager the following season.
+George planned to shuttle his current skipper (Bob Lemon) into the GM role.
 Tallis stepped in when those plans (predictably) didn’t go as planned.
-As smart as he was, Tallis was GM in name only.
-It was George who wanted Carew in pinstripes.
+But as skilled as he was, Tallis was general manager in name only.
+It was Big George who wanted Carew in pinstripes.

-Early in January it seemed the deal was going to be finalized.
-But then Steinbrenner started to solicit opinions from some of his lieutenants: his scouts LOVED Dave Righetti and his front office thought Chambliss was too important to lose.
-And even though they had Willie Randolph at second and didn’t need Garcia, they really thought he could be a Gold Glove infielder and could be used as a chip in a bigger deal down the road.
-The Yanks tried to restructure the deal, but Griffith balked.
-He wanted the prospects.
+Early in January it looked like the trade was going to be finalized.
+But then Steinbrenner started to solicit opinions from some of his lieutenants.
+His scouts LOVED Dave Righetti and his front office thought Chambliss was too important to lose.
+And even though they had Willie Randolph at second and didn’t need Garcia, they really thought Damaso could be a Gold Glove infielder.
+The Yanks tried to restructure the deal, but the Twins balked.
+Griffith wanted the prospects.
 The trade was killed.

-A month later just as spring training was starting the Twins completed a deal that sent Carew to the California Angels instead, in return for Ken Landreaux, Dave Engle, Paul Hartzell, and Brad Havens.
-Griffith was far less excited about this mix of players, but he had to get something for Carew who would demand millions after the ’79 season as a free agent.
+A month later, the Twins sent Carew to the California Angels instead, in return for Ken Landreaux, Dave Engle, Paul Hartzell, and Brad Havens.
+Griffith was far less excited about this mix of players, but he had to get something for Carew, before losing him as a free agent after the 1979 season.

 Carew in The Bronx